matriex/System_Extractor/Repack_INFO.md

 ## NOTE
 _Please Ignore the grammer or Typos as English is not my native Language!_

-**_And yes if you think this method is useless then please don't use it , don't comment , I have tried my best to write this script for noobs to understand how to edit updater-script._**  -PEACE, matrixex
+**_And yes if you think this method is useless then please don't use it , don't comment , I have tried my best to write this guide for noobs to understand how to edit updater-script._**  -PEACE, matrixex